antonioIannotta/LSS-documentation/docs/design.md

 </figure>
 <br/>

-In the UML Class Diagram above the `Router` is shown, it exposes two methods for navigating to a specific screen and dismissing the current screen and an observable containing the navigation requests ( `RouterCommand` ).
-This observable can be listened by the system to navigate to a specific screen when it's needed.
+In the UML Class Diagram above the `Router` is shown: it exposes two methods for navigating to a specific screen and dismissing the current screen.
+Moreover, there is an observable containing the navigation requests ( `RouterCommand` ).
+This observable is used by the system to know when to navigate to a specific screen.

 <figure align="center">
   <img src="https://github.com/antonioiannotta/LSS-documentation/blob/main/design/presentation_app_alert.png?raw=true"/>